Travel.State.Gov >

-Safety & Security of U.S. Borders: Biometrics
+U.S. Visas > Other Visa Categories > Safety & Security of U.S. Borders: Biometrics

-The United States is committed to “secure borders, open doors,” by welcoming and facilitating legitimate travel to the United States by international visitors while maintaining the integrity and security of our borders and our nation.
+The United States is committed to “secure borders, open doors,” by welcoming and facilitating legitimate travel to the United States by international travelers while maintaining the integrity and security of our borders and our nation.
 The U.S. continues to work to ensure that access to our country is not impeded for legitimate international travelers.

 In the Enhanced Border Security and Visa Entry Reform Act of 2002, the U.S. Congress mandated the use of biometrics in U.S. visas.
-This law requires that U.S. Embassies and Consulates abroad must issue to international visitors, "only machine-readable, tamper-resistant visas and other travel and entry documents that use biometric identifiers.
+This law requires that U.S. Embassies and Consulates abroad must issue "only machine-readable, tamper-resistant visas and other travel and entry documents that use biometric identifiers.”
 Additionally, the Homeland Security Council decided that the U.S. standard for biometric screening is ten fingerprint scans collected at all U.S. Embassies and Consulates for visa applicants seeking to come to the United States.

 A biometric or biometric identifier is an objective measurement of a physical characteristic of an individual which, when captured in a database, can be used to verify identity and check against other entries in the database.
 The best known biometric is the fingerprint, but others include facial recognition and iris scans.